 Health Form and Immunizations

-As part of the application process, students must submit proof of a recent physical examination and record of immunizations that includes proof of HBV inoculation and a negative TB skin test within the last 12 months.
+As part of completing the final application process, students must submit proof of a recent physical examination and record of immunizations that includes proof of HBV inoculation and a negative TB skin test within the last 12 months.
 This examination must also include documentation by a licensed physician of the student’s ability to meet the CAATE Technical Standards.
 Clinical sites may require other immunizations at any point in the curriculum, and it will be the student’s responsibility to provide documentation as required.

 CPR and AED Certification